Monthly Satellite-Based Outlook

 Outlook: next 30 days

-Beachgoers should expect persistent major beaching in the Mexican Caribbean, Belize, Honduras, and the Lesser Antilles through summer, with moderate arrivals reaching the Florida Keys and southeast Florida coast by late April.
+Beachgoers should expect persistent major beaching in the Mexican Caribbean, Belize, Honduras, and the Lesser Antilles through summer, with increasing arrivals along the Florida Keys and southeast Florida coast.

-A definitive 2026 peak is not yet forecast by USF, but current biomass measurements suggest summer 2026 could surpass 2022's previous record of 24 million metric tons at peak.
+With the Caribbean and Gulf already at record-high levels this spring, summer 2026 could surpass 2022's previous record of roughly 24 million metric tons at peak.

 Authoritative sources and further reading